nospam2000/ch341-baudrate-calculation/README.md

 ## How is the baud rate calculated?

-It took me a while to figure it out, because all drivers are using magic constants like 1532620800 which are not clear.
-The FreeBSD driver was the best reference I could find, but it is also using hardcoded magic register values for 921600 and 307200 baud and not an algorithm.
+It took me a while to figure it out, because most drivers are using magic constants like 1532620800 which are not clear.
+The NetBSD driver was the best reference I could find (see section links below).

 The hardware has a great flexibility and can do most baud rates with a error smaller than 0.2%.
-Most drivers give an acceptable baud rate for the medium and common baud rates like 38400, but almost all of them fail at higher baud rates like 921600 and at unusual baud rates like 256000.
+Most drivers give an acceptable baud rate for the medium and common baud rates like 38400, but many fail at higher baud rates like 921600 and at unusual baud rates like 256000.

 The base formular is very simple: ***baud rate = 12000000 / prescaler / divisor***